trevorwjames/trevorwjames.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who Am I, Really...
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Trevor James, Lets start with the intersting stuff

-- I rock a great mustache
+- I currently live in Scottsdale, AZ
-- I'm extremely loyal to my family

 What else do you need?